mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 I snapped, "What do want from me, woman?"

 "Mind yourself, Liffa.
-What sort of Maman raises hae voice to an elder?"
+What sort of maman raises hae voice to an elder?"

 I was at the edge of my frustration.